Protonk/sr-characters/Current/suggested/medic.md

 ####Role:

 An effecive combat medit, built around adept powers and high attributes.
 Uses a sniper rifle as a DMR.
-13 + 4D6 initiative means he has time to spend a full initiative pass performing first aid; in combat first aid rolls 6-16 ***after*** modifiers (limit 5).
-Lots of edge to burn if I really want a healing roll to count.
+13 + 4D6 initiative means he has time to spend a full initiative pass performing first aid; in combat first aid rolls 11-16 ***after*** modifiers (limit 5).

 He's 18/19 (laser sight) to hit with the rifle; chosen specifically for accuracy (6 is also my physical limit), damage (12P -7AP) and the ability to place an opponent under stress with burst fire (-2 to defend).
 Against someone with 12 dodge and 12 armor (fairly decent for a starter enemy), He'll hit 84% of the time with a minimum damage of 8 and a median damage of 14.

-Against someone with 12 attack, they'll dodge 65% of the time without using initiative or edge.
+Against someone with 12 attack, they'll dodge 65% of the time.
 Incoming damage will hurt, they aren't invincible.
 But those first few turns will be pretty solid.

-Karma is spent on skills and a focus.
+Anytime I need to snap my fingers and make something happen, I have 7 edge.

 ____
 ####Human